-Irrigators may have to give up more than half of their water entitlements to have their farm revamped under the next round of the Federal Government’s On-Farm Irrigation Efficiency Project.By Cathy Walker
+Irrigators may have to give up more than half of their water entitlements to have their farm revamped under the next round of the Federal Government’s On-Farm Irrigation Efficiency Project.CATHY WALKER December 26, 2012 5:00am

 The consortium led by Goulburn Broken Catchment Management Authority did not win funding in round three of the scheme despite passing all five merit criteria, with a number of those acknowledged as being above average.